Pajar1to/Hello-world/README.md

 # Hello-world
+My name is Pajarito nice to meet you
 # about me
-My name is Pajarito Nice to meet You i'm 18 year old i'm timid
+i'm 18 year old
+i'm timid